Naive $T$-odd Drell-Yan angular coefficients as a probe of the dimension-8 SMEFT: Introduction

 The study of the angular distribution of leptons produced in the Drell-Yan (DY) process has long been a focus of hadron-collider studies.
 The dominant production mechanism is through $s$-channel exchange of a photon or $Z$-boson, indicating that the differential cross section can be written as an expansion in spherical harmonics that truncates at $l=2$:

 This expansion is valid to all orders in the perturbative QCD expansion and is only weakly broken by higher-order electroweak effects~\cite{Alioli:2020kez}.
 The $A_i$ coefficients are sensitive to numerous phenomena in QCD, and in the Standard Model (SM) more generally.
 The Lam-Tung relation $A_0=A_2$ is valid through ${\cal O}(\alpha_s)$ and probes the spin-1/2 nature of the quarks appearing in the initial state~\cite{Lam:1978pu}.
 The coefficient $A_4$ measures parity violation in the electroweak sector of the SM and enables the extraction of the weak mixing angle at hadron colliders~\cite{CMS:2024ony}.
+Early studies of parity-nonconserving asymmetries in $W$-boson production at large transverse momentum can be found in~\cite{Hagiwara:1984hi}.
 Measurements of the $A_i$ coefficients at the LHC test models of new physics~\cite{Alioli:2020kez,Li:2022rag}.
-Studies have shown the need to extend this basis in the presence of higher-dimensional operators~\cite{Alioli:2020kez}, and have also shown the breaking of the Lam-Tung relation in the presence of electroweak dipole operators~\cite{Gauld:2024glt,Li:2025fom}.
+Studies have shown the need to extend this basis in the presence of higher-dimensional operators~\cite{Alioli:2020kez}, and have also shown the breaking of the Lam-Tung relation in the presence of electroweak dipole operators~\cite{Gauld:2024glt,Li:2024iyj,Li:2025fom}.
 Within the SM, these coefficients are known through the next-to-next-to-leading order in perturbative QCD~\cite{Gauld:2017tww}.

 The examples quoted above focus on the lower moments $A_{0-4}$.
 The higher moments $A_{5-7}$ are less studied.
 They are much smaller in the SM, as they require both non-zero transverse momentum of the lepton pair and complex phases in the amplitude that first occur at loop level~\cite{Frederix:2014cba}.
 They are typically denoted as ``naive" $T$-odd coefficients due to their transformation under the discrete symmetries of the SM, a topic we discuss later in this manuscript.
 They are generated at ${\cal O}(\alpha_s{}^2)$ in QCD.
+A detailed SM calculation of these $T$-odd angular coefficients, including both $W^\pm$ and $\gamma/Z$ exchange, is given in~\cite{Lyubovitskij:2024civ}.
 Lower-energy measurements of these terms probe the transverse spin structure of the nucleon~\cite{Gamberg:2005ip}.
 The measurement of the complete set of the $A_i$ moments at higher energies has been performed at the LHC for both neutral and charged current lepton pair production~\cite{CMS:2015cyj,ATLAS:2016rnf,ATLAS:2025mlt}.
 As these coefficients can already be probed with the existing LHC data, the potential for improvement at the high-luminosity LHC (HL-LHC) is significant.